Experienced Divorce Attorneys Who Understand PA Divorce Law, Berks County Courts and the People of Reading and Berks County

 Divorce Filing Requirements in Pennsylvania

-- At least one of the parties to the divorce must have been a PA resident for six months prior to the filing.
+- At least one of the parties to the divorce must have been a PA resident for six months before the filing.

 - The divorce proceedings may be brought in the county where the defendant lives.